|✍️ Editor's take: We don't recommend Sold.com. The company makes misleading claims, has poor customer service, and doesn't save you money.|

 While Sold.com is a legitimate business, it makes many misleading marketing claims and some of its practices struck us as red flags.

-🚩Agents can pay to get matched with you
+🚩 Agents can pay to get matched with you

 Sold.com’s "Guaranteed Display" feature allows agents to "sponsor" zip codes in exchange for getting matched with more customers in those zip codes.
 In other words, if you live in a zip code that’s been bought by an agent, that agent will likely end up in your results — even if they aren’t a good fit for you.

-🚩Misleading claims about agent quality
+🚩 Sold.com makes misleading claims about agent quality

-The fact that Sold.com has no vetting process — but tries to make you think that it does — strikes us as another shady business practice.
+The fact that Sold.com has almost no vetting process — but tries to make you think that it does — strikes us as another shady business practice.

 How does Sold.com work?